 Service Times :

-Due to Scottish government Covid 19 regulations, there are restricted numbers at services so online booking is essential.
+Due to Scottish government Covid 19 regulations, there are some restrictions at services.
 More information is available here.

 Both morning and evening services will continue to be streamed live at 11:00 and 18:00.
 Click here to be taken directly to this page.